The Canadian Francophone Games will be held in Victoria in 2020.

 The program includes arts, leadership and sports competitions.
 Here are the different disciplines:

-- ARTS – Visual arts, Improv, and Music (demo art TBA)
+- ARTS – Visual arts, Improv, Music and Culinary Arts

-- LEADERSHIP – Public Speaking, Media and Leadership in Action
+- LEADERSHIP – Public Speaking, Media and Active Citizen

-- SPORTS – Athletics, Badminton, Basketball, Ultimate Frisbee and Volleyball (demo sport TBA)
+- SPORTS – Athletics, Badminton, Basketball, Ultimate Frisbee, Volleyball and Sailing

 To get details about your child’s specific team (selection process, deadlines, etc.) please contact your provincial or territorial Youth Association.